 Music is at the heart of Teenage Cancer Trust and we love to give volunteers the chance to help us at amazing gigs and festivals across the UK.

 With the support of some of the biggest names in music and comedy including The Who, The Vamps, Paul McCartney, Oasis, The Cure, Jessie J, Florence + The Machine, Russell Brand, and Jason Manford we have some of the most exclusive music volunteering opportunities around.

-There are occasions when we need volunteers with particular skills/professional experience to help us out at events, in the office or out and about across the UK.
+There are occasions when we need volunteers with particular skills/professional experience to help us out.

-We’ll always advertise for these roles on our current opportunities page, but if you think have a particular skill you think could benefit us, email firstname.lastname@example.org and we’ll get in touch for a chat.
+We’ll advertise for these roles on our current opportunities page when we have them, but if you think have a particular skill you think could benefit us, email firstname.lastname@example.org and we’ll get in touch for a chat.